Cabin pressurization: Unplanned decompression

-Unplanned loss of cabin pressure at altitude/in space is rare but has resulted in a number of fatal accidents.
+Unplanned loss of cabin pressure at altitude or in space is rare but has resulted in a number of fatal accidents.
 Failures range from sudden, catastrophic loss of airframe integrity (explosive decompression) to slow leaks or equipment malfunctions that allow cabin pressure to drop.

 Any failure of cabin pressurization above 10000 ft requires an emergency descent to 10,000 ft or the closest to that while maintaining the minimum sector altitude (MSA), and the deployment of an oxygen mask for each seat.
 The oxygen systems have sufficient oxygen for all on board and give the pilots adequate time to descend to below 10,000 ft.
 Without emergency oxygen, hypoxia may lead to loss of consciousness and a subsequent loss of control of the aircraft.
 Modern airliners include a pressurized pure oxygen tank in the cockpit, giving the pilots more time to bring the aircraft to a safe altitude.
 The time of useful consciousness varies according to altitude.
 As the pressure falls the cabin air temperature may also plummet to the ambient outside temperature with a danger of hypothermia or frostbite.

 For airliners that need to fly over terrain that does not allow reaching the safe altitude within a maximum of 30 minutes, pressurized oxygen bottles are mandatory since the chemical oxygen generators fitted to most planes cannot supply sufficient oxygen.

 In jet fighter aircraft, the small size of the cockpit means that any decompression will be very rapid and would not allow the pilot time to put on an oxygen mask.
 Therefore, fighter jet pilots and aircrew are required to wear oxygen masks at all times.

 On June 30, 1971, the crew of Soyuz 11, Soviet cosmonauts Georgy Dobrovolsky, Vladislav Volkov, and Viktor Patsayev were killed after the cabin vent valve accidentally opened before atmospheric re-entry.